l2beat/l2beat/packages/backend/discovery/zksync2/ethereum/diffHistory.md

 ## Description

-Proposal updates (the upgrade is executed).
+Proposal updates (the upgrade is executed): a verification key has been updated, meaning that the circuit has been updated.

 ## Watched changes